Mostlime12195/N-Body-Simulation/README.md

 #### Notes:
 - 'gcc' must be replaced with 'g++' because the project does not work with a C compiler, and thus you must compile it with a C++ compiler instead.

-### If you use any other version of Notepad++:
+### If you use any other edition of Notepad++:
-I have not compiled this project under any other version of Notepad, so I suggest that you either use Raylib's NP++, or you search for help elsewhere online.
+I have not compiled this project under any other version of NP++, so I suggest that you either use Raylib's NP++, or you search for help elsewhere online.

+# How to use

+- Left click anywhere to spawn a particle.
+- Left click and drag to spawn a particle with a direction and velocity (direction will be where you move your mouse).
+- Hold right click to pan the camera.
+- You can also use the arrow keys to pan the camera.
+- Use the scroll wheel to zoom in and out with the camera.